casangi/examples/index.rst

 A collection of community provided scripts covering various CASA tutorials, examples, demonstrations, tips, tricks and general best practices.

+Disclaimer: Community Examples are not maintained or periodically tested by the CASA team.

 .. warning:: CASA pip wheels based on Python 3.8 no longer run on Google Colab.
 Please use pip wheels that run on Python 3.10 (CASA 6.6.0+), or download and run the Notebook Examples locally.

 .. toctree::